WWE Judgment Day

 WWE Judgment Day was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), a professional wrestling promotion based in Connecticut.
 It was first held as the 25th In Your House PPV in October 1998.
-The event was then brought back as its own PPV in May 2000, replacing Over the Edge.
-Judgment Day continued as the annual May PPV until the final event in 2009.
+The event was then brought back as its own PPV in May 2000, replacing Over the Edge, and subsequently became the annual May PPV until 2009.
+The 2002 event was the company's first PPV held under the WWE name, following a renaming of the company from World Wrestling Federation (WWF) to WWE earlier that same month.
+Judgment Day was discontinued after its 2009 event and was replaced by Over the Limit in 2010.

 To coincide with the brand extension, the event was made exclusive to the SmackDown brand from 2004 to 2006.
 Following WrestleMania 23 in April 2007, brand-exclusive PPVs were discontinued.
-In 2010, Judgment Day was replaced by Over the Limit.